 - Check the colour of the cranberries.
 Fresh cranberries has a deep red colour and are shiny.
 Skip the ones with discoloration or brown spots on the skin.

-If you have extra cranberry sauce, you can freeze it for later.
+If you have leftover cranberry sauce, you can freeze it for later.
 Transfer the sauce to a freezer-safe bag or container and freeze for up to 3 months.
 When ready to eat, simply thaw it in the fridge.
 You can simmer the sauce again to heat it up or enjoy it chilled.

 Always zest an orange before juicing.
 Simply use a grater or microplane to zest the orange.
 If you do not have one, use a vegetable peeler and finely cut the orange peel.
 Be sure to only zest the outer orange layer, as the white layer underneath tastes bitter.